 I am pleased to be here today to discuss the results of our review of counternarcotics efforts in Mexico.
-We initiated our work at the request of this Subcommittee and Senator Grassley of the Senate Caucus on International Narcotics Control.
+We initiated our work at the request of Senator Grassley of the Senate Caucus on International Narcotics Control and the Subcommittee on National Security, International Affairs and Criminal Justice of the House Committee on Government Reform and Oversight.
 Our review focused on (1) the nature of the drug-trafficking threat from Mexico, (2) Mexican efforts to counter drug-trafficking activities, (3) U.S. strategy and programs intended to stem the flow of illegal drugs through Mexico, and (4) recent initiatives by the United States and Mexico to increase counternarcotics activities.
-Our report on this effort is being released today.
-This report builds upon our prior reports and testimonies that discussed problems regarding various aspects of U.S. and Mexican efforts to control drug production and trafficking.
-Although some progress has been made, many of the problems discussed in our prior reports continue to affect current drug control efforts in Mexico.
+Our report on this effort was issued on June 12, 1996.1 This report builds upon our prior reports and testimonies that discussed problems regarding various aspects of U.S. and Mexican efforts to control drug production and trafficking.2 Although some progress has been made, many of the problems discussed in our prior reports continue to affect current drug control efforts in Mexico.